kwonus/Quelle/Quelle-AVX.md

 **QUERYING DRIVER FOR VERSION INFORMATION**

-This command reveals the current Quelle version of the command interpreter:
+This command reveals the current Quelle grammar revision:

-@get version
+\@get revision

 ---

-In general, AVX-Quelle can be thought of as a stateless server.
+In general, the Quelle command processor can be thought of as a stateless server.
 The only exceptions of its stateless nature are:

 1. non-default settings assigned using the **@set** command